soilwise-he/SoilWise-documentation/tech/docs/technical_components/metadata_validation.md

         Primary database for storing and managing link information
    * **CI/CD**
         Automated pipeline for continuous integration and deployment, with scheduled weekly runs for link liveliness assessment
-   * **GeoNetwork**
+   * **Esdin Test Framework**
-        Opensource Catalogue application to manage spatially referenced sources.
-It provides metadata editing and search, including validation of records.
+        Opensource validation framework, commonly used in INSPIRE.

 Results of metadata validation are stored on PostgreSQL database, table is called validation in a schema validation.